What is multi-tenant?

 Multi-tenant database

-When choosing a database for multi-tenant applications, developers have to strike a balance between customers’ need or desire for data isolation and a solution that scales quickly and affordably in response to growth or spikes in application traffic.
+When choosing a database for multi-tenant applications, developers must strike a balance between customers’ need or desire for data isolation and a solution that scales quickly and affordably in response to growth or spikes in application traffic.

 Related solutions